One of the first things you’ll want to know before deciding whether an apprenticeship is for you is how much you'll get paid.

 Sometimes, bad employers break the law and there is evidence that this happens on some apprenticeship schemes.
 Knowing what you are entitled to means you can complain if you are not being paid enough.
 Contact your trade union representative if you think you're not being paid enough.

-I started my apprenticeship before the increase.
+I started my apprenticeship before the latest increase.
 Did my pay go up?

 Remember, the rates above are legal minimum rates and very often, employers do pay apprentices more than this.
 As you become more experienced and gain more responsibility in your apprenticeship, it’s recommended that your pay should go up to reflect this.